lab-cosmo/shiftml/README.md

    Inaccurate DFT—often the exchange–correlation functional—can be blamed.

 2. **Check your structures.**
-   If candidate geometries don’t reflect experimental conditions *or* the inter-atomic potential is poor, both DFT and ML predictions will stray from reality.
+   If candidate geometries don’t reflect experimental conditions *or* the inter-atomic potential used to generate structures is poor, both DFT and ML predictions will stray from reality.

 </details>